FrankBeatrice/modern-owl/terms-conditions.md

         - All discounted items sales are final.
         - If you’d like another version of your item, please use the return label.
 Instructions are printed on its back.
         - If your item is damaged or not functioning correctly, email us at info@planty.com, and we’ll refund you + send you a new one ASAP!
-  - section: How do you handle sensitive customer information?
+  - question: How do you handle sensitive customer information?
     answer: >-
       [GDPR](https://media3.giphy.com/media/1FMaabePDEfgk/giphy.gif?cid=790b76115d1fc3ed7656643632f4131f&rid=giphy.gif),
       am I right?
 Make sure you’re as transparent as possible with your data handling process.
 Or, if you’re using Snipcart, just refer to [our ToS and DPA](http://bit.ly/2YJwlyt).
-  - section: Rapid-fire questions
+  - question: Rapid-fire questions
     answer: >-
       Q: Why is this Planty theme so beautiful? <br /> A: We hired our first designer a couple of months ago. <br /><br /> Q: Why did you build a theme